minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Find Public Arrest Records in Minnesota

-Arrest records are obtainable at the offices of government agencies, such as police departments and sheriff's offices.
+For in-person requests, inquirers must visit the agency's physical location during business hours.
 The Minnesota Bureau of Criminal Apprehension (BCA) allows public inspection of a person's criminal history records, which usually contain arrest and conviction records.
-Inquirers may obtain records online, mail, or in person at the office located at:
+Inquirers may obtain records online, by mail, or in person at the office located at:

 Minnesota Bureau of Criminal Apprehension